 Did you know that six main areas can lead to work-related stress if they are not managed properly?
 The HSE has defined these areas as demands, control, support, relationships, role and change.

 To help put these areas into perspective, employees could become stressed at work due to their workload significantly increasing, a lack of job security or overbearing and critical managers who offer no support.

-As we said previously, there is no one size fits all approach when it comes to managing employee stress, but thankfully we can give a few broader ideas to help alleviate stress.
-It is then up to you to make sure you are tailoring them to your workforce and remember, the best strategies start with leadership’s example!
+As we said previously, there is no one-size-fits-all approach to managing employee stress, but thankfully, we can give a few broader ideas to help alleviate stress.
+It is then up to you to make sure you are tailoring them to your workforce, and remember, the best strategies start with leadership’s example!

 Working from home and flexibility with working hours